-A Marie Skłodowska-Curie COFUND grant from the European Research Council is designed to stimulate excellence in researchers’ training, mobility and career development.
-The MCEC-proposal for a further development of its PhD training programme was ranked among the top three of a total of 48 proposals submitted.
+A Marie Skłodowska-Curie COFUND grant from the European Research Council is designed to stimulate excellence in researchers’ training, mobility, and career development.
+The MCEC-proposal for further development of its PhD training programme was ranked among the top three of a total of 48 proposals submitted.

 The joint PhD programme includes a series of Summer Schools that focus on the multidisciplinary aspects of the research.
 Students also may opt to conduct research at two of the three participating universities.
 This enables them to expand their experience in the field, collaborate with colleagues from other disciplines and obtain a joint PhD degree from two participating universities.
 And last but not least, training in and contributing to outreach activities for the general public and pre-university students is part of the PhD programme as well, Weckhuysen emphasizes.

 In the Netherlands Center for Multiscale Catalytic Energy Conversion (MCEC), chemists, physicists, and engineers from Utrecht University, Eindhoven University of Technology and Twente University join forces to develop efficient processes for converting renewable feedstocks, such as non-edible biomass, municipal waste, and solar energy, into fuels and chemical building blocks.
 At the conclusion of a positive evaluation, the Gravitation Programme was recently extended for another 5 years by the Dutch Ministry of Education, Culture, and Science.

 More information about the Netherlands Center for Multiscale Catalytic Energy Conversion (MCEC)